jettero/gr-vector-selector/README.md

 useful/arbitrary way?

 This package has a block lets you select indexes from vectors output by other blocks and makes streams out of them.
-There's also a block that puts streams back together into vectors to feed to whatever else.
+It can select based on index or it can output whichever bin is the max (both the idx of it and the complex value of the bin).

 *Requirements*